darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 # module controls

-The module's controls are divided into three categories, presented in order of importance to the AgX process:
+The module's controls are divided into three categories:

--   Color-related controls (primaries)
 -   Tone mapping controls (input range and the curve)
 -   Post tone-mapping adjustments ("look")
+-   Color-related controls (primaries)

 Throughout this description, references will be made to other tone mappers, namely _filmic rgb_ and _sigmoid_.
 This is to support users already familiar with those modules; however, familiarity with those modules is not required to use _AgX_; it is perfectly safe to skip over such references.